Fallada: The Last Chapter

 Fallada: The Last Chapter (Fallada – letztes Kapitel) is a 1988 East German drama film directed by Roland Gräf about the life of Hans Fallada.
 It was entered into the 39th Berlin International Film Festival.

 Plot

-The film is set in the 1930s in Germany, and its about a writer, a political writer but he didn't think of himself as one.
-The on going consolidation of the Nazi's powerbase around him brought him immense pressure and caused him to descend into a deep personal crisis and lose his mental balance.
+The film is set in 1930s Germany.
+It describes the deteriorating life of author Hans Fallada, whose real name is Rudolf Ditzen.
+The consolidation of the Nazi's power around him brought him immense pressure and caused him to descend into a deep personal crisis and lose his mental balance.
+He, who once had a stable family, turns to bursts of anger, violence, and relapses on morphine.